Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 The PC can be used as a host for evaluation.
 AT commands can be sent through a serial terminal on the PC to the IFW956810 CCM kit.

 Before you connect the CCM module to your PC ensure that pin 3 to pin 4, pin 5 to pin 6, pin 9 to pin 10 and pin 11 to pin 12 of header J60 are closed as shown in the figure below.
+J61 must be connected in position 1 and 2.

 .. image:: img/gsd-2.png
        :align: center